 There are even more places that I didn’t have the chance to visit this time around.
-Next time, I’ll be sure to visit and will update this post accordingly.
+They’re on the list for next time!

 - In Common: A small restaurant and bar with several dishes that can be made vegan, including tofu dishes and a daily soup.